Search for microscopic black holes in pp collisions at sqrt(s) = 8 TeV: Event reconstruction and Monte Carlo samples

 \section{Event reconstruction and Monte Carlo samples}

 The PF technique is used offline to reconstruct and identify charged and neutral particles using information from all the subdetectors.
 Jets are reconstructed by clustering the PF candidates using an infrared-safe anti-\kt algorithm with a distance parameter of 0.5~\cite{anti-kt,fastjet,fastjet_code}.
+In the presence of multiple interactions per beam crossing (``pileup"), we identify the primary vertex in the event as the one that has the highest $\sum \pt^2$ of tracks associated with it.
+Only charged particles originating from the chosen primary vertex are clustered in the jets.
+The estimated contribution from the neutral-particle energy from the pileup interactions is subtracted on event-by-event basis~\cite{JES}, using \textsc{FastJet} algorithm~\cite{fastjet}, making the analysis insensitive to the effects of the pileup.
 Additional selection criteria are applied to jets to remove noise and non-collision background~\cite{JES}.
 The PF jets are required to have transverse momentum $\pt > 50$\GeV and to lie within $\abs{\eta} < 2.6$.
 The jet energy response is further corrected using simulated events, as well as dijet and photon+jet collision events~\cite{JES}.

 Muons are reconstructed using the PF algorithm by matching the tracks in the silicon detector to segments in the muon chambers.
 Muons with $\abs{\eta} < 2.1$ and $\pt > 50$\GeV are selected.
 Furthermore, they are required to have an impact parameter less than 0.2 cm to suppress the cosmic ray muon background.
 In addition, the scalar sum of charged and neutral particle transverse energies, calculated in a cone of $\Delta R = \sqrt{(\Delta \phi)^2 + (\Delta \eta)^2} = 0.3$ around the muon direction, should not exceed 20\% of the muon transverse momentum.
-The minimum separation between any two objects (jet, lepton, or photon) is required to be $\Delta R > 0.3$.

 Electrons and photons depositing energy in the ECAL are identified via clustering algorithms, taking into account the expected cluster shapes.
 Electron reconstruction uses the PF algorithm~\cite{pf,pflep} and requires a silicon tracker trajectory to match an energy cluster found in the ECAL.
 Photon reconstruction uses ECAL clusters and requires no matching hits in the pixel tracker and an ECAL deposit with a shape consistent with that expected for a photon.
 Both objects are required to have $\pt > 50$\GeV and to lie within the fiducial region of the barrel ($\abs{\eta} < 1.44$) or endcap ($1.56 < \abs{\eta} < 2.4$).
 The barrel-endcap transition region is excluded because the reconstruction of electrons and photons in this region is not optimal; energetic electrons and photons in this region nevertheless contribute to the reconstruction of jets.
 The separation $\Delta R$ between the electron candidate and any muon candidate that has more than 10 hits in the inner tracker is required to be greater than 0.1.
 We also require the scalar sum of charged and neutral particle transverse energies, calculated in a cone of $\Delta R = 0.3$ around the electron direction, not to exceed 20\% of the electron transverse momentum.
 The ratio of HCAL to ECAL energy deposits is required to be less than 5\% for photon candidates.
 Photons must be isolated in the tracker, ECAL, and HCAL.
 The scalar sums of transverse energy (momenta in the case of the tracker) are calculated in a cone of $\Delta R = 0.4$ around the candidate photon direction.
 These sums should not exceed 2.0, 4.2, and 2.2\GeV for the tracker, ECAL, and HCAL, respectively.